-Our primary competitors for television advertising sales are ITV, which sells advertising on ITV1, ITV2, ITV3, ITV4, and CITV, Channel 4 (which also sells advertising for E4, More 4 and Film Four and their multiplexes), five, Interactive Digital Sales ("IDS") (which sells advertising on behalf of the UKTV group of channels and the Virgin Media TV channels (Living, Bravo, Trouble and Challenge)), and Viacom Brand Solutions ("VBS") (which sells advertising on behalf of the Paramount, MTV and Nickelodeon channels).
+Our primary competitors for television advertising sales are ITV, which sells advertising on ITV1, ITV2, ITV3, ITV4, and CITV, Channel 4 (which also sells advertising for E4, More 4 and Film Four and their multiplexes as well as the channels owned by Emap Limited including The Hits and Kerrang!), five (which also sells advertising on fiver, five USA and their multiplexes), Interactive Digital Sales ("IDS") (which sells advertising on behalf of the UKTV group of channels and the VM TV channels (Living, Bravo and Challenge)), and Viacom Brand Solutions ("VBS") (which sells advertising on behalf of the Paramount, MTV and Nickelodeon channels).

-Based upon the latest BARB survey estimates, ITV1 and Channel 4 were available to approximately 25.49 and 25.24 million television homes, respectively, in the UK (both digital and analogue), with approximately 95% of the estimated 25.49 million television homes in the UK receiving an acceptable terrestrial analogue signal for five.
-In addition, according to BARB survey estimates, as at June 2008, approximately 21.7 million UK homes have access to satellite, cable, or digital terrestrial television.
+Based upon the latest BARB survey estimates, ITV1 and Channel 4 were available to approximately 25.78 million and 25.70 million television homes respectively, in the UK (both digital and analogue), with approximately 95% of the estimated 26 million television homes in the UK receiving an acceptable terrestrial analogue signal for five.
+In addition, according to BARB survey estimates, as at June 2009, approximately 22.9 million UK homes have access to satellite, cable, or digital terrestrial television.
 Both ITV1 and Channel 4 have a significantly greater overall UK television viewing share than any individual Sky Channel.
 Partly as a result of the ability of ITV1 and Channel 4 to reach almost all UK television homes, these channels are able to generate greater advertising revenue than we do.
 We also compete with the Sky Distributed Channels and all other commercial channels for television advertising sales.